wordtreefoundation/4-gram-study/README.md

 #### (Option 3) Get the Book of Mormon from Another Source
 *(~5min on a 100Mbit conneciton)*

-- Download the [Book of Mormon - unknown edition](http://www.gutenberg.org/ebooks/17) from Project Gutenberg
+- Download the [Book of Mormon - unknown edition](http://www.gutenberg.org/ebooks/17) (TXT) from Project Gutenberg
 - Download the [Book of Mormon - 1830 edition](https://www.loc.gov/rr/rarebook/digitalcoll/digitalcoll-mormon.html) (PDF) from Library of Congress
 - Download the [Book of Mormon - 1830 edition](http://www.xristian.org/ft/mormbomtext.pdf) (PDF) from Xristian.org